TommasoBelluzzo/SystemicRisk/README.md

 ## Notes

 The dataset file must be a valid Excel spreadsheet located in the root directory and structured exactly like the default one (`dataset.xlsx`).
+For what concerns the financial time series:
-The financial time series must have been previously validated and preprocessed so that:
+* they must have been previously validated and preprocessed so that:
   * there are enough observations to run consistent calculations;
   * illiquid series with too many zeroes have been discarded (unless necessary);
   * outliers have been detected and removed;
   * rows with NaNs have been removed or filled with interpolation;
-* the time series of market capitalization must contain a supplementar observation at the beginning because a one-day lag version is used in order to calculate average probabilistic measures;
+* market capitalizations must contain a supplementar observation at the beginning because a one-day lagged version is used in order to calculate average probabilistic measures;
-* in relation to CoVaR/ΔCoVaR methodology, the time series of state variables must contain a supplementar observation at the beginning because the script must apply a one-day lag;
+* state variables (optional) must contain a supplementar observation at the beginning because the script must apply a one-day lag following the CoVaR/ΔCoVaR methodology;
-* in relation to SRISK methodology, keeping a daily frequency, the values of total liabilities must be rolled forward by at least three months in order to simulate the difficulty of renegotiating debt in case of financial distress;
+* total liabilities values must be rolled forward by at least three months (keeping a daily frequency) in order to simulate the difficulty of renegotiating debt in case of financial distress following the SRISK methodology.

 ## Contributions